The 28th regime FAQ (founder-focused)

 A: This is now one of the clearest parts of the draft.
 The proposal includes an EU employee stock option plan (EU-ESO).
 The key feature is timing of taxation: the warrant would not be taxed at grant, vesting, or exercise, but only when the shares received from it are sold.
 That is more concrete than the old political messaging.
 But the wider tax environment around companies and employment still remains largely national.

-Q: Is it a Regulation or a Directive?
+Q: Is it a Regulation or a Directive, and what does Article 114 mean?

 Q: Can these practical details still change?